-3.6 The CIL Charging Schedule has recently been reviewed by our consultants, with the findings and implications for proposed CIL rates considered and have resulted in a revised draft Charging Schedule.
-A consultation on the revised draft charging schedule is being undertaken during July and August 2020.
+3.6 The CIL Charging Schedule 2015 was reviewed by our consultants in 2019, with the findings and implications for proposed CIL rates considered and have resulted in a revised draft Charging Schedule.
+A consultation on the revised draft charging schedule was undertaken during July and August 2020.
+A public Examination was held 'virtually' in January 2021, with the Inspectors report received in May 2021 which recommended approval of the revised draft Charging Schedule. revised Charging Schedule was ratified by Worthing Borough Council and implemented on 1st August 2021.
 This review was a response to changes in legislation and the timeline for the emerging Worthing Local Plan.
 In particular, this has: responded to recent changes in guidance; 'tested' greenfield development; updated viability tests; and addressed some elements of the existing Charging Schedule.
-Importantly, the review (and the Whole Plan Viability Assessment that is currently underway) will help to ensure that the infrastructure requirements and contributions placed on development are not impacting on development finances to such a degree as it might make schemes unviable.
+Importantly, the review will help to ensure that the infrastructure requirements and contributions placed on development are not impacting on development finances to such a degree as it might make schemes unviable.